Alison in Action

 The World Economic Forum’s Future of Jobs Report 2020 has just been released and is required reading for anyone in...Read More

-Our free mechanical engineering courses cover everything from the basics of internal combustion engines to the complexities of hydroelectric power plants; from marine diesel engines to soft matter materials.
+Our free mechanical engineering courses cover from the basics of internal combustion engines to the complexities of hydroelectric power plants; from marine diesel engines to soft matter materials.
 We’ve worked with top publishers to create interesting materials on the design of electric vehicle batteries to advanced principles of robotics.
-No matter what part of mechanical engineering you’re interested in, we are likely to have a free course that will appeal to you and help you further your engineering studies.Read Less
+No matter what part of mechanical engineering you’re interested in, we are likely to have a free course that will appeal to you and help you further your engineering studies.Read Less View all Mechanical Engineering Courses

-Being a quality control (or quality assurance) engineer is a vitally important job, as they are responsible for ensuring new products meet safety standards.
+Being a quality control (or quality assurance) engineer is one of the most important jobs because they are responsible for ensuring new products meet safety standards.
 They apply rigorous tests for durability, functionality and reliability, and draft and implement the procedures that must be applied to ensure products do not fail.
 QC or QA must occur from the first step of production: you will test raw materials against scientific standards, subject prototypes to extreme conditions to see how they perform and, most importantly, raise the alarm if you find any defects.
 This means you must have high ethical standards as hiding issues could lead to death or environmental devastation.Read More

 SM Waqas Imam is a qualified industrial engineer and is accredited by the Chartered Quality Institute (CQI) and the International Register of Certified Auditors (IRCA).
 His experience of over a decade includes time with TS Quality & Engineering, which offers high-level consulting on medical devices, and QSA Surgical, which is based in Pakistan and specializes in surgical and dental instruments.
 At QSA Surgical, he served as the quality assurance (QA) and regulatory affairs manager.
 Waqas Imam has also managed the requirements for CE marking (an administrative marking that indicates conformity with health, safety, and environmental protection standards for products sold within the European Economic Area), European Union directives and FDA (US Food and Drug Administration) standard for his employers.Read More